sachi-sisodia/invisibility_cloak/README.md

 # Invisibility Cloak

 A computer vision project that creates an "invisibility cloak" effect using a webcam.
 The project captures a background image and replaces areas of a specific color in the video feed with the background, creating the illusion of invisibility.
-Built with OpenCV and NumPy.
+Built with **OpenCV and NumPy**.

 ## Project Status

-The project is currently in the development phase.
+The project is currently works for blue color as cloak.
 Future updates may include:

 - Improved color detection for more accurate invisibility effects.
 - Enhanced user interface for easier interaction.
-- Support for additional color ranges and customization.
+- Flexibility for additional vloak color ranges and customization.

 ## Project Screen Shot(s)